coq/coq/doc/sphinx/language/gallina-specification-language.rst

 These are synonyms of the Definition forms.

-.. exn:: The term @term has type @type while it is expected to have type @type
+.. exn:: The term @term has type @type while it is expected to have type @type.

 See also :cmd:`Opaque`, :cmd:`Transparent`, :tacn:`unfold`.